alshdavid/BorrowScript/README.md

 }
 ```

-The Rust equivalent same thing in Rust would look like:
+The Rust equivalent would look like:

 ```rust
 fn main() {